White-Whale-Defi-Platform/whale-flashloan-tools/README.md

 It is advised to do strategy testing first on bombay to protect gas spending but with the right denom setting this can be rather low.
 ### Acknowledgements

+This repo is maintained by the White Whale Smart Contract Team.

 A particular massive shout-out to CyberHoward and Astromartian for their internal contributions on flash loans.
 Both could easily be considered thought leaders in addition to the rest of the Smart Contract team.